ISSUES

 This must stop.

-While Pennsylvania legislators have received an automatic cost of living adjustment since 1995, the minimum wage here in Pennsylvania has remained fixed at $7.25 since 2009, when the federal minimum wage was first implemented.
+• While Pennsylvania legislators have received an automatic cost of living adjustment since 1995, the minimum wage here in Pennsylvania has remained fixed at $7.25 since 2009, when the federal minimum wage was first implemented.
 We tie with 21 other states for having the lowest minimum wage in the nation.

 It is manifestly unfair for elected officials to give themselves an annual cost of living adjustment without doing the same for the poorest wage earners in the state.
 If we can’t afford to pay our poorest workers a living wage, then we can’t afford to pay more for leaders who already have it too good.

-While working at the 87th legislative district office in 2020, I spoke with numerous constituents and non-constituents alike who insisted there was widespread election fraud.
-Every one of those claims I heard was entirely unevidenced - I never spoke with anyone who said they witnessed fraud themselves, knew someone who had, or who provided proof of fraud
+• While working at the 87th legislative district office in 2020, I spoke with numerous constituents and non-constituents alike who insisted there was widespread election fraud.
+Every one of those claims I heard was entirely unevidenced - I never spoke with anyone who said they witnessed fraud themselves, knew someone who had, or who provided proof of fraud.

 I don’t normally feel comfortable speaking in absolute terms, but I can say with near-total confidence that fears of widespread election fraud in Pennsylvania elections, both then and now, are unfounded.
 Don’t believe me - believe the staggering 43 court victories upholding the results of that election.
 So long as they retain demonstrable veracity, I commit to upholding the results of free and fair elections here in the Commonwealth of Pennsylvania, regardless of their outcomes.

-ICE may indeed have legally authorized duties within our government - kidnapping children, violently suppressing peaceful protesters, performing arrests and raiding homes without warrants, torturing detainees, and murdering civilians are not among them.
-I decry those illegal, cruel, and wicked activities and anyone who participates in them, and I encourage you to join me in peacefully doing so.
+• ICE may indeed have legally authorized duties within our government - kidnapping children, violently suppressing peaceful protesters, performing arrests and raiding homes without warrants, torturing detainees, and murdering civilians are not among them.
+I decry those illegal, cruel, and wicked activities and anyone who participates in them, and I encourage you to join me in peacefully doing likewise.
 In the immortal words of Edmund Burke: “All that is necessary for the triumph of evil is for good men to do nothing.”